homeland-market/reviews/README.md

 # Homeland Market: Ratings & Reviews
-An eCommerce ratings and reviews module of customer product feedback.
+An eCommerce ratings and reviews module to dispay, filter and sort customer product feedback.

 ## Table of Contents